lavajumper/viacoin/doc/README.md

-Viacoin Core
+Sexcoin Core
 =============

 Setup
 ---------------------
-Viacoin Core is the original Viacoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Viacoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Sexcoin Core is the original Sexcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Sexcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Viacoin Core, visit [viacoin.org](https://viacoin.org).
+To download Sexcoin Core, visit [sexcoin.info](https://sexcoin.info).

 Running
 ---------------------
-The following are some helpful notes on how to run Viacoin on your native platform.
+The following are some helpful notes on how to run Sexcoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/viacoin-qt` (GUI) or
+- `bin/sexcoin-qt` (GUI) or
-- `bin/viacoind` (headless)
+- `bin/sexcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run viacoin-qt.exe.
+Unpack the files into a directory, and then run sexcoin-qt.exe.

 ### OS X

-Drag Viacoin-Core to your applications folder, and then run Viacoin-Core.
+Drag Sexcoin-Core to your applications folder, and then run Sexcoin-Core.

 ### Need Help?

-* See the documentation at the [Viacoin Wiki](https://viacoin.info/) for help and more information.
+* See the documentation at the [Sexcoin Wiki](https://sexcoin.info/) for help and more information.
-* Ask for help on [#viacoin](http://webchat.freenode.net?channels=viacoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=viacoin).
+* Ask for help on [#sxcdev](http://webchat.freenode.net?channels=sxcdev) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=sxcdev).

 Building
 ---------------------
-The following are developer notes on how to build Viacoin on your native platform.
+The following are developer notes on how to build Sexcoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)